Blog

 I’ve used this platform myself and can attest to its ease of use and exceptional solution.
 It’s given me a way to invest in some of the best fractional ownership properties.

-Many opportunities on Yieldstreet are only available to accredited investors.
-However, the Yieldstreet Prism Fund, which was launched in 2020, is open to non-accredited investors.
+The majority of opportunities on Yieldstreet are only available to accredited investors.
+However, the Yieldstreet Alternative Income Fund (formerly the Yieldstreet Prism Fund), which was launched in 2020, is open to non-accredited investors.
 It’s a multi-asset class fund that seeks to generate returns through investments in commercial real estate, art, corporate debt, and more.
+So you can potentially gain access to both real estate and other alternatives with a single investment.
+(Minimum: $10K)

-Since its inception, Yieldstreet clients have had an average IRR of 9.71%:
+Since its inception, Yieldstreet clients have had an average IRR of 9.6% as of September 2024:

-Today, Yieldstreet has paid out more than $350 million to investors.
-It’s one of my favorite ways of how to get a 10% return on investment.
+Yieldstreet gives you access to real estate (and more) and has an impressive track record, making it one of my favorite ways of how to get a 10% return on investment.

 Note: Yieldstreet also makes our list of high return investments.

-The first thing I did was increase my emergency fund and move it to CIT Bank.
+When I have extra cash, I don’t let it sit in a checking account collecting 0.01% interest.
+I park it in my Platinum Savings Account at CIT Bank.
 Currently, qualified account holders can earn many times more than the average savings account APY.

 Savings accounts are one of (if not the) safest places to store your cash.
 Almost all savings accounts are FDIC-insured, meaning up to $250,000 is completely protected in case of bank failure.